-Comment: Anchor Workwear works with two main production locations in Bulgaria and Vietnam where it buys 100% of the production capacity of the production location.
-The brand formally owns the production location in Bulgaria and is connected strongly to the supplier in Vietnam with family ties.
-At one other production location in Vietnam, Anchor Workwear buys more than 30% of the production capacity.
+Comment: Anchor Workwear works with two main production locations, one in Bulgaria and one in Vietnam, where it buys 100% of the production capacity of the production location.
+The brand formally owns the production location in Bulgaria and is connected strongly to the supplier in Vietnam through family ties.
+At one other production location in Vietnam, Anchor Workwear buys more than 20% of the production capacity.
+In Bulgaria it works with two smaller production locations as well.
 In the Netherlands it works with a small workshop below its office for sampling and small changes.